sdpalley/docs.erisindustries.com/tutorials/install-eris-arm.md

 ## Install docker and swarm cluster management tools

-Using `docker-machine` in swarm mode let us managemet the IoT nodes in a `master vs. slave` scheme, which orchestrates the IoT blockchain fleet elegantly.
+Using `docker-machine` with swarm let us manage the IoT nodes in a `master vs. slave` scheme, which orchestrates the IoT blockchain fleet elegantly.
-In the following description, we use **DM** node to refer the docker machine node, **swarm master** to refer to the master node in the swarm protocol and **swarm** slave to refer the slave nodes.
+In the following description, we use **DM** to refer the docker machine node, **swarm master** to refer to the master node in the swarm protocol and
+**swarm slave** to refer the slave nodes.
 There are one master node and multiple slave nodes.
-Use `docker-machine` `-m` option to specify the node you want to run the eris blockchain.
+Use `-m` option to specify the node you want to run the eris blockchain.

 Here we're going to use [Hypriot](http://blog.hypriot.com/downloads/) docker to provision the nodes.
+Since the hypriot docker use Hypriot OS as default
-To make the provisioned OS compatible to the Hypriot OS, change the OS release declaration name to `debian`:
+OS environment, we need to change the Raspbian release declaration file to make the provisioned OS compatible to the Hypriot OS:

 ```bash
 sudo sed -i 's/ID=raspbian/ID=debian/g' /etc/os-release